FAQs

 What determines how many straws can be withdrawn for a single breeding?
 Is this number in any way dependent on the total number of straws on hand for an individual breed?

-The Society for Theriogenology and the ACT are coming out with recommended number of semen per breeding dose based on dog size.
+The Society for Theriogenology and the American College of Theriogenologists are developing recommendations for the amount of semen per breeding dose based on dog size.
 We plan on following those recommendations once they are released.

-Similar to the information required for semen donation, there will be three levels of documentation requested:
+The Semen Recipient Application is available on the AKC PPB website.
+Similar to the information required for semen donation, there are three levels of documentation requested:

-1. Generic demographic information and history about the dam and breeder
+1. Basic demographic information and history about the dam and breeder

 2. Legal disclaimers